Jeriah12/product-service/README.md

 ## Features

-- Product Listings
+- **Product Listings:** Provides a list of all available products in the catalog.
-- Product Details
+- **Product Details:** Retrieves detailed information for a specific product.
-- Search and Filtering
+- **Search and Filtering:** Allows users to search for products by keyword and filter by attributes like price or category.
-- Inventory Management
+- **Inventory Management:** Tracks product stock and updates inventory levels.

 ## Technology Stack